 3.1.
 Ownership and Control of Customer Data.
 As between Global Relay and Customer, Customer will have sole and exclusive ownership of all right, title, and interest in and to Customer Confidential Information.
 Where Customer is using Global Relay Archive, Global Relay acknowledges that all Archived Data is proprietary to and exclusively owned by Customer.
 Nothing in the Agreement grants Global Relay any right, title, or interest in or to any Archived Data or other Customer Confidential Information other than as necessary to perform the Services.
 Customer’s Archived Data is managed and controlled via the actions of Customer and its Users.
 Accordingly, to the extent of its control, Customer is responsible for the Archived Data it stores in Global Relay Archive.

 3.2.
 Reservation of Rights in Services.
-Other than the limited rights of the subscribing Customer to access and use the Services in accordance with the Agreement, no Intellectual Property Rights of a party will be transferred to the other.
+Other than the limited rights of Customer to access and use the Services in accordance with the Agreement, no Intellectual Property Rights of a party will be transferred to the other.
 No other rights or ownership in the Services, express or implied, or any Intellectual Property Rights thereto are conveyed to Customer.
 Global Relay (or its licensors where applicable) is the exclusive owner of the Services and Works and reserves all of its rights, titles, and interest in and to the Services and Works, and any related Intellectual Property Rights, including all goodwill and any derivative works thereof, and anything developed or delivered by or on behalf of Global Relay under the Agreement.
+Global Relay may generate and use anonymized Usage Data to operate, improve, analyze and support the Services and for other lawful business purposes.
 All rights, now and in the future, in and to the Services not expressly granted to Customer are reserved by Global Relay.

-3.3.
+3.4.
 Customer Feedback.
-Global Relay shall have the right and sole discretion to use or incorporate into the Services any suggestions, enhancement requests, recommendations, or other feedback provided by Customer or its Users, relating to the operation of the Services, without payment to or ownership by Customer.
+Global Relay shall have the right and sole discretion to use or incorporate into the Services any suggestions, enhancement requests, recommendations, or other feedback provided by Customer or its Users, relating to the operation of the Services, without restriction, payment to or ownership by Customer.

 4. CUSTOMER RESPONSIBILITIES AND USE OF SERVICES

 4.1.
 Administrative User.
-Customer shall appoint one or more Administrative User(s) to be responsible for managing Customer’s Users, Accounts and Passwords, as well as communicating Customer Instructions.
+Customer shall appoint one or more Administrative User(s) to be responsible for the internal management and administration of the Services for Customer including management of Customer’s Users, Accounts and User IDs, as well as communicating Customer Instructions.
+Customer is fully responsible for its choice of Administrative Users and any actions they take.
 For mutual security of Customer and Global Relay, each Administrative User must be appointed and removed (as applicable) by Customer delivering to Global Relay an executed Appointment of Administrator Form.
 At least one Administrative User must be appointed before any part of the Services can be accessed by Customer.

 4.2.
 Customer Instructions.
 Customer agrees that each of its Administrative User(s) will have responsibility for all Customer Instructions.
 Each Administrative User, as a representative of Customer, has the ability, at the sole discretion of Customer to further assign its administrative privileges and access controls under the Administrative Account to other Accounts or Users of Customer.
 Customer hereby authorizes Global Relay to accept and act on any requests or directions pursuant to a Customer Instruction or otherwise from an Administrative User or any Person that has been assigned such administrative privileges or access controls by an Administrative User.
 In no event shall Global Relay be liable to Customer or any third party for such reliance by Global Relay on any Customer Instruction in a manner consistent with this paragraph.